A. The view of red bananas and jumbo frangipani from the window of my sunny crochet studio:

 becoming a pullover shrug.

 B. Here's a heads up about my new crochet designs coming out in about a week!

 On the indie front, ol' DesigningVashti-Vashti is finalizing the oddly compelling Fish Lips Lace Shrug pattern pdf.

-Look at how that yarn rises to the Bare Bones challenge!
-It's a custom color way created by Lorna's Laces for my local yarn shop.
+Look at how a hand dyed yarn rises to the Bare Bones challenge, below!
+It's a custom colorway created by Lorna's Laces for my local yarn shop.

 Magazine copies are officially available on newsstands on June 17, but I think they get mailed out to subscribers before then; also, you can instantly download the digital edition.